aritraghosh01/aritraghosh01/README.md

-- 👋 Hi, I’m Aritra Ghosh
+- 👋 Hi, I’m Aritra Ghosh, Founder of Vidyutva
-- 👀 I’m interested in Azure, AI, Machine Learning, Python
+- 👀 I’m interested in AWS, Azure, AI, Gen AI, Python
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning Gen AI
-- 💞️ I’m looking to collaborate on Azure AI/ML
+- 💞️ I’m making EV charging simple and reliable in India
-- 📫 How to reach me
+- 📫 How to reach me - [LinkedIn](https://www.linkedin.com/in/msearitraghosh/)

 <!---
 aritraghosh01/aritraghosh01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.